 When it comes to cost control in project management, it can be challenging to forecast and manage project costs effectively.
 In fact, there is news every day about construction projects going over budget and time, yet this is avoidable with strong cost management.

 Project cost management sets the baseline for project costs.
 Effective cost management ensures that a project’s budget is on track and will be completed according to its planned scope.
 Without cost control, a company can easily lose money and costs can go above project profit.

 What is cost control in construction projects?

-The process of managing project cost can be carried out in 3 steps.
-The first is estimating and planning cost, followed by developing a project budget, and finally, controlling spending and tracking costs in real time to make sure there are no unexpected changes.
+The process of managing project costs can be carried out in 3 steps.
+The first is estimating and planning costs, followed by developing a project budget, and finally, controlling spending and tracking costs in real-time to make sure there are no unexpected changes.